BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

 \textbullet\ Semi-Hard Sample: substantial contrast in image clarity due to precipitation.
 For example, the query is taken during the daytime, but \textbf{all} positive images are acquired in rain.

 \textbullet\ Easy Sample: minimal appearance differences.

 \textbf{Partition of Training and Test Sets.} Considering that NuScenes only involves four regions, each with data collected in relatively concentrated periods, we opt for a holistic partitioning approach for data across all areas.
 In VPR, the research on recalling from day to night, as well as from night to rain presents more challenges, but holds greater significance.
-Therefore, We aim to achieve a relatively uniform distribution of such data in both the training and testing sets.
-This data distribution design facilitates a more comprehensive evaluation of the model's adaptability to complex environmental changes, enhancing the model's generalization performance. \textbf{\textit{Note that there is no any instance and scene overlap between the training set and the test set}}.
+Therefore, we aim to achieve a uniform distribution of such data in both the training and testing sets.
+This data distribution design facilitates a more comprehensive evaluation of the model's adaptability to complex environmental changes, enhancing the model's generalization performance.

-We first establish an undirected graph with scenes as nodes and similarity between scenes as edge weights, where the scene similarity is defined as the proportion of each query image in one scene that has a corresponding positive image appearing in another scene.
-Specifically, If all query images have positive images in the same scene, the scene similarity is set to 1.
+We first establish an undirected graph with scenes as nodes and similarities between scenes as edge weights, where the scene similarity is defined as the proportion of each query image in one scene that has a corresponding positive image appearing in another scene.
+Specifically, if all query images have positive images in the same scene, the scene similarity is set to 1.
 After processing all the scenes, there are 32 isolated scenes without connecting to any other scenes, making them unusable for VPR but usable for BEV generation.
-And the graph composed of other scenes involves 47 connected components.
-Finally, we leverage the official API of NuScenes dataset to acquire scene labels, such as "night" or "day", and based on which, the data is manually balanced, generating the partitioning results in Table \uppercase\expandafter{\romannumeral1}. \textbf{\textit{Further details are presented in https://github.com/FudongGe/BEV2PR}}.
+Finally, we leverage the official API of NuScenes dataset to acquire scene labels, such as "night" or "day", and based on which, the data is manually balanced, generating the partitioning results in \Cref{Tab.2}. \textit{Note that there is no any instance and scene overlap between the training set and the test set}.
+This dataset is called \textbf{VPR-NuScenes}.